 - Eat the best fish and seafood in the Carihuela district.

-- Enjoy and evening of tapas bars in central torremolinos.
+- Enjoy an evening of tapas bars in central Torremolinos.

-- Stroll along the long pedestrian only promenade from Torremolnios to Benalmadena.
+- Stroll along the long pedestrian-only promenade from Torremolinos to Benalmadena.

 - Have a fun evening in one of the many charming beach bars.